-The Programs will review any applicant claims of financial hardship and may make limited accommodations on a case-by-case basis.
-All funds recovered because of this policy will be tracked in the Disaster Recovery Grant Reporting system (DRGR) financial system used by PRDOH to manage the CDBG-DR/MIT grants.
+The Programs will review any applicant's claims of financial hardship and may make limited accommodations on a case-by-case basis.
+All funds recovered because of this policy will be tracked in the financial system used by PRDOH to manage the CDBG-DR/MIT grants.
 These funds will be returned to the CDBG-DR-or CDBG-MIT account or U.S. Treasury if the CDBG-DR/MIT grant has been closed out.